zoe-pith/pith-site/sections/about.md

 # menu
 Sunchoke charred with caviar
 Chesnut and leek pastry
-Scallops seared with greens
+Bay scallops with dried tomatos and chiles
-Celeriac soup with black trumpet mushrooms
+Celeriac soup with sunflower sprouts
-Fluke raw with cucumber and ground cherry
+Fluke raw with cucumber and concord grape
-Cauliflower with goat's milk and oregano
+Beets with feta and bay laurel
-Buttery crab with kohlrabi and clovers
+Buttery crab with kohlrabi and shiso
-Beef with black garlic and parsley
+Beef with black garlic and black trumpet
-Radicchio with orange and pistachio
+Endive with fennel and orange
-Pear tart with white chocolate ice cream
+Pear with cocoa and cardamom
-Panna cotta with caramelized apple cider
+Panna cotta with berries and granita
 # select press

 ★★★ — [Chicago Tribune](http://www.chicagotribune.com/dining/restaurants/ct-review-intro-jonah-reider-food-0928-20160924-column.html)